rootRaider/serverless-offline-template/README.md

 ```
 git clone https://github.com/rootRaider/serverless-offline-template {YOUR_REPO_NAME}
 ```
-next rename the service on `serveless.yml` line 1 and docker image name on `setup.sh` line 6 to whatever you want
+next rename the service on `serveless.yml` line 1 and `WORKDIR` on `Dockerfile` line 3 to match your project and `repo` name respectively

 ### accessing the container
 from `terminal` at root of project: